casper-network/juliet/juliet.md

 3. Send a "heartbeat" message every half duration of `KEEPALIVE`.
 4. When receiving a "heartbeat" message, mark its receival.
 If it is earlier than one quarter of the `KEEPALIVE` timeout after another "heartbeat", send an application error and disconnect.
 5. If `KEEPALIVE` elapsed without any data being received, disconnect.

+### Timeouts

+Like heartbeats, timeouts are out of scope for the core protocol, but an implementation may consider adding built-in support for these.
+As applications using the juliet protocol will already have to address potential response cancellations by remote peers, an implementation can support callers specifying a timeout for every request by tracking these, then sending an implicit cancellation to the peer and yielding a synthesized response cancellation to the application.